perryrob/arinc_424/README.md

 ## Useage

-There are currently 2 programs in app. arinc_424_18_parser.py and build_geojson_kml.py.
-The first parses the CIFP data and the second one, build_geojson_kml.py creates a geojson and kml file that display NDBs, VORs, waypoints and airways.
-The files created are ARINC_DATA_FILE.[geojson,kml]
+There is one program in app. arinc_map.py.
+It can take several arguments to produce KMZ files that are loaded into Google Earth pro.

 ![TUS_Image](img/TUS_nav.png?raw=true)